supra423/electric-billing-system-IT1R1/README.md

 inside the terminal to download the dependencies

 make sure though you are using python 3.12, I used 3.12.9 for this

+this is just a school project, turning kwh.py into a detached process is only for demonstration purposes :)